Boosstaro-Supplement/boostaro-overview/README.md

 # Boostaro Supplement Overview

-This repository provides a neutral overview of Boostaro as a men's wellness dietary supplement.
+This repository provides a neutral overview of **Boostaro** as a** men's wellness dietary supplement**.
 It is written for readers comparing Boostaro, Boostaro ingredients, Boostaro side effects, Boostaro blood flow support, Boostaro nitric oxide support, and related buying questions.

 This page is educational only.
 It is not medical advice, not a prescription-drug guide, and not an ED-treatment or disease-treatment claim.

 ## Quick Answer: What Is Boostaro?

-Boostaro is a dietary supplement positioned around general male wellness, circulation support, nitric oxide support, vascular wellness, stamina, energy, and male vitality support.
+[**Boostaro**](url) is a dietary supplement positioned around general male wellness, circulation support, nitric oxide support, vascular wellness, stamina, energy, and male vitality support.

 It should be evaluated as a supplement, not as an ED medication, prescription drug, or guaranteed medical treatment.
 Individual results vary, and adults using medication or managing a medical condition should consult a qualified healthcare professional.